-Be confident of placing young learners aged 7-12 at the right level, and differentiate between students in mixed ability classes.
-The Oxford Young Learners Placement Test is automatically marked and instantly delivers accurate results: CEFR level (pre-A1 to B1) and numerical score.
+Test your students English level quickly and easily with the Oxford Placement Test for Young Learners, so you can confidently place young learners aged 7-12 at the right level, and differentiate between students in mixed ability classes.
+The Oxford Placement Test for Young Learners is 100% online so students can take it in class or at home.
+The test is automatically marked and instantly delivers accurate results: CEFR level (pre-A1 to B1) and numerical score.
+Clear guides for

-- Taken online with a child-friendly login system
+- 100% online with a child-friendly sign in system.

 What it tests

-The Oxford Young Learners Placement Test is designed for 7-12 year olds and is in two sections - Language Use and Listening.
+The Oxford Placement Test for Young Learners is designed for 7-12 year olds and is in two sections - Language Use and Listening.
 The Language Use section assesses students' knowledge of vocabulary, function and grammar across 18 questions.
 The Listening section assesses listening for detail and gist, using short and extended listening across 12 questions.
 Both sections test British English.